 Days 2 & 3 — Panorama Route/Kruger National Park

 Take a scenic drive along the famed Panorama Route with stops at Blyde River Canyon, Bourke’s Luck Potholes, and God’s Window.
 Continue to our tented camp, located just outside Kruger National Park.
 In the morning, take an included game drive inside Kruger National Park in an open safari vehicle.
 Take in views of the abundant wildlife from your seat.
 Opt to take an afternoon game drive or bush walk, or relax on the deck with views of the watering hole, a popular spot for game to visit.
 In the evening, enjoy stunning views and an incredible dinner on the deck at the lodge.
 (2B, 1D)

 Days 4, 5, & 6 — Karongwe Private Game Reserve

 Enjoy morning and evening open-vehicle game drives in a private nature reserve, searching for Africa’s “big five”—lion, leopard, elephant, rhino, and Cape buffalo.
-Meet with a researcher from the Endangered Wildlife Trust’s Carnivore Conservation Programme, a project headed by National Geographic grantee Kelly Marnewick that is part of National Geographic’s Big Cats Initiative.
-A member of Kelly’s team will tell us about their ongoing field research and join us on one of our game drives.
+Meet with a researcher from the Endangered Wildlife Trust’s Cheetah Metapopulation Project, a project managed by National Geographic grantee Vincent van der Merwe that is part of National Geographic’s Big Cats Initiative.
+A member of Vincent’s team will tell us about their ongoing field research and join us on one of our game drives.
 (2B, 1L, 2D)